 Danish humanitarian assistance is demonstrably professional, timely, effective and accountable.
 CERTIFICATION IS AN INVESTMENT WHICH DEMONSTRATES VALUE FOR MONEY.
 Morten Jespersen, Permanent Representative, Ambassador, Denmark, Oktober 2018

 HQAI's methodology facilitates a systematic review of policies and practices (...) and the auditors showed great flexibility to react on and adapt to a changing context.

 The certificate is helping Oxfam to re-build relationships and trust.
 Marta Valdès Garcia, Deputy Humanitarian Director, Oxfam International, October 2018

 The certification process has helped our staff to understand that the CHS really has to do with them, and they have a more holistic approach to it now.
 The process has given us a momentum to improve our Quality & Accountability procedures and practices, a work that we had started some years ago.
 Aarno Lahtinen.
-Quality & Accountability Manager, Norwegian Church Aid, November 2017
+Quality & Accountability Manager, Finn Church Aid, November 2017

 IBC was certified by HQAI in 2019.
 The audit has enhanced our services on the ground and our budget has increased by 7% since the certification.
 Nalan Üker, IBC, October 2019

 Being certified from HQAI gives our local organisation such spices and such flavour.
 The international community, particularly the donors like organisation that are certified on aspects like accountability, credibility and having more transparency.
 Qassem Saad, Director, Development Action without Borders, NABA’A, July 2019